A hiking adventure: Torghatten

 Find trailhead on Google Maps

 People become small as they wander through the 160 meters long, 35 meters high, and 15-20 meters wide hole in Torghatten, which the sea carved out thousands of years ago.
-The trail up and through the mountain is well-maintained, with stone and wooden stairs both inside and on each side of the mountain.
+The trail up and through the mountain is well-maintained, with stone stairs both inside and on each side of the mountain.
 This is a hike suitable for both well-experienced preschoolers and active grandparents.

 If you don’t want to go all the way around, it’s nice to just walk up to the hole on the east side and look through it from there.
 There, you’ll find a small plateau where you get a nice view of the islands and islets in the southwest.
 Even though the hike is well-maintained, we recommend hiking shoes.